biosimulations/biosimulations/docs/users/publishing-projects.md

 ![share-button](./images/share.png){align=right}

-Third, once the simulation run has completed and its results have been reviewed, publish the run to BioSimulations.
-To publish a simulation run, click on the "Publish" button in the page for the run.
+Third, once the simulation run has completed and its results have been reviewed, publish the run to BioSimulations by clicking the "Publish" button on the page for the run.
 Then select a unique id for the project, consent to BioSimulations' terms, and click the "Publish" button.

 ## Using BioSimulators to test projects prior to submission to BioSimulations